landlab/landlab/docs/source/development/practices/develop_with_git.rst

 *Note: Github provides a nice GUI interface for using git called “Github Desktop”.
-This provides all the functionality described below in a form that avoids the command line, if that sounds like something you’d prefer.*
+This provides all the functionality described below in a form that avoids the command line, if that sounds like something you'd prefer.*

 Branching with git